andrewmolyuk/eslint-plugin-vue-modular/README.md

 ## Contributing

+We welcome contributions!

+If you have ideas or suggestions for new rules or improvements, please open an issue.
+Let's discuss and probably add new rules that can make our Vue projects better!

-Pull requests and issues are welcome!
-Please follow the code style and add tests for new rules.
-See [CONTRIBUTING](./CONTRIBUTING.md) for details.
+If you want to contribute code, please fork the repository and create a pull request with your changes.
+Make sure to include tests for any new functionality.
+See [CONTRIBUTING](./CONTRIBUTING.md) for more details.

 ## License